Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Experiments

-\textbf{Domain Robustness}.
-Domain robustness shows the effectiveness of the model both in seen and unseen domains.
+\paragraph{Domain Robustness.} Domain robustness shows the effectiveness of the model both in seen and unseen domains.
 Hence, we use the model without fine-tuning to evaluate the domain robustness.

-\textbf{Domain Adaptability}.
-We evaluate the domain adaptability in the following scenarios: \textit{the model quickly adapts to new domains using just hundreds of in-domain parallel sentences}.
+\paragraph{Domain Adaptability.} We evaluate the domain adaptability by testing that the model quickly adapts to new domains using just hundreds of in-domain parallel sentences.
 Therefore, we fine-tune the models on a small amount of domain-specific data.

+\paragraph{Cross-Domain Robustness.} To better show the cross-domain robustness of \md, we use the fine-tuned model of one specific domain to generate the translation for other domains.
+More formally, given $k$ domains, we use the fine-tuned model $M_{J}$ with the domain label of $J$ to generate the translation of $k$ domains.